Sindhu-S-Gowdar/CampusConnect/README.md

 # CampusConnect
-this contains all the project files of CampusConnect project
+this contains all the project files of CampusConnect project...